 When you understand your visitors better, it becomes a lot easier to manage your website (and your search function) properly.
 Of course, you’ll need a search function that supports functional management in the first place.

 Filtering search results can also be a powerful tool to help your visitors navigate your content.
 Let’s take a hospital’s website for example": many pages with (complex) content about all kinds of (medical) topics.
 Adding filter functionality, gives visitors the possibility to filter search results, so they only see the search results in that category (for example: “services”, “locations”, “jobs”, “research”, “folders“, etc.)

-There are countless other examples of advanced site search features, such as real-time search (search results that come up immediately when the visitors types the first letters of the search query), automatic spelling correction of search terms (people misspell search terms a lot) and synonyms (so that certain keywords that mean the same also the same give results).
+There are countless other examples of advanced site search features, such as real-time search (search results that come up immediately when the visitors types the first letters of the search query), automatic spelling correction of search terms (people misspell search terms a lot), synonyms (so that certain keywords that mean the same also the same give results) and contextual search.
 You can read more about features of advanced site search here.

 Do it yourself or outsource?

 Many content management systems offer built-in search functions, and although these can work great for simple websites, they quickly fall short when your website grows.

 In that case, an organization can choose to build its own search solution.
 But search technology is complicated and, even with a capable in-house IT department, building search often requires a disproportionate amount of resources (time, money and happiness of the IT staff).

 Fortunately, there is an alternative (yes, this is where we come in).
 A search-as-a-service provider, such as Pandosearch, takes care of the entire search function for you.
 We make sure your site search function works well (all the time), while also providing you with the tools to properly manage your search content.
 No more worrying about maintenance or uptime.